About the contest

 What is the "Doodle 4 Google" contest?

 Doodle 4 Google is an annual contest open to students in grades K-12.
-Students are invited to create their own doodle for the chance to have it featured on the Google homepage.
+Students are invited to create their own Google doodle for the chance to have it featured as an interactive experience on Google.com as well as some great scholarships and tech packages for schools.

 Why is Google doing this contest?

-Doodles are meant to surprise and delight people when they visit the Google homepage.
-Past doodles have celebrated some of the most brilliant, talented, and passionate people throughout history.
-Doodle 4 Google offers students K-12 an opportunity to display their own artwork on the Google homepage.
+Doodles are meant to surprise and delight people when they visit Google.com.
+Past Doodles have celebrated some of the most brilliant, talented, and passionate people throughout history.
+Doodle 4 Google offers students K-12 an opportunity to display their own artwork on Google.com.

 How long has Google been doing this contest?